-- Supplement this partnership with state and area CVBs in cooperative advertising campaigns.
-Supplement this partnership with Irving-specific ad buys and marketing programs to capitalize on new destination messaging. - Solution Continue cooperative efforts with the Mustang Museum, Irving Arts Center, the Toyota Music Factory, Irving hotels, and the new Irving Museum and Archives as it comes online. - Solution Use inquiries for more frequent and specific message follow-up through a variety of customer-directed mediums.
+- Participate in partnerships with state and area CVBs in cooperative advertising campaigns.
+Supplement this partnership with Irving-specific ad buys and marketing programs to capitalize on new destination messaging. - Continue cooperative efforts with the Mustang Museum, Irving Arts Center, the Toyota Music Factory, Irving hotels, and the new Irving Museum and Archives as it comes online. - use inquiries for more frequent and specific message follow-up through a variety of customer-directed mediums.